Therapy for Individuals

 Healing Without Judgment or Pressure

 You might find yourself feeling understood in ways you haven’t experienced before.
-This therapeutic relationship itself becomes a corrective experience that can shift how you see yourself and move through the world.
+This therapeutic relationship itself becomes a corrective experience that can shift how you perceive yourself and navigate the world.

 Telehealth ADHD Therapy Sessions